Fairfield Methodist Schools

-Fairfield Methodist School (Primary) and Fairfield Methodist School (Secondary) are two schools located on Dover Road.
+Fairfield Methodist School (Primary) and Fairfield Methodist School (Secondary) are two schools located on Dover Road, Singapore.
 Founded in 1888 as the Telok Ayer Girls School, they are among the oldest primary and secondary schools in Singapore.
 Their current premises are at the neighbourhood of Dover in Queenstown, Central Singapore.

 History

 Background

 In 1886, Reverend William F. Oldham, the first Methodist missionary in Singapore, appealed to the Woman's Foreign Missionary Society in Minneapolis, Minnesota, United States to set up a girls' school in Singapore.

 Sophia Blackmore, a 32-year-old Australian missionary from the Methodist Women's Foreign Missionary Society, had just established her first school in Singapore.
 Meanwhile, several influential Chinese families were persuading her to teach their daughters.
 A widow later offered Blackmore her home along Cross Street for teaching.

-On August 1888, the Telok Ayer Girls School began with just eight Peranakan girls.
+In August 1888, the Telok Ayer Girls School began with just eight Peranakan girls.

 Founding

-Fairfield was started in August 1888 by Miss Sophia Blackmore, a 31-year-old missionary from the Methodist Mission.
+Fairfield was established in August 1888 by Blackmore.
 Her mandate in 1888 was to start a girls' school in Singapore in an enclave called Telok Ayer.
 She finally managed to start a class for eight Nonya girls in a little room at Cross Street.
 During that time, education for girls was definitely not favoured by the early traditional Chinese immigrants, even among the liberal-thinking Baba merchants.
-Miss Blackmore then started going house to house, trying to persuade families to enroll their girls in her school.
+Blackmore then started going house to house, trying to persuade families to enroll their girls in her school.
 However, little by little, they suspected that she was a government spy sent to catch them secretly gambling at cards.
 They had started to pass the word that the young missionary lady was in fact a 'mati-mati' agent who was helping the British government enforce its new law against gambling.

-Miss Blackmore's habit of asking for the women's names and writing them down in her notebook seemed to have alarmed the women.
+Blackmore's habit of asking for the women's names and writing them down in her notebook seemed to have alarmed the women.
 This was actually done as a record of who she visited, but still, the parents were suspicious of her.
-In spite of the differences and even suspicion from parents, Miss Blackmore persevered in her vision for a girls' school, and found that the parents were starting to welcome her more cordially, and would even invite her to sit down and chat over a cup of tea.
+In spite of the differences and even suspicion from parents, Blackmore persevered in her vision for a girls' school, and found that the parents were starting to welcome her more cordially, and would even invite her to sit down and chat over a cup of tea.
 They started to become more receptive to the idea that it would be good for their daughters to get a little education.